MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Services

 Service names and port numbers are used to distinguish the different services that run over transport protocols such as TCP, UDP, DCCP, and SCTP.
 Port numbers can suggest the type of application running on a particular port.
-However, applications or services can be changed to use a different port to obfuscate or hide them on an IP address.
+However, applications or services can be changed to use a different port to obfuscate or hide the application or service on an IP address.
 Knowing the port and header/banner information can identify the true application/service and the combination of ports being used.
 Defender TI surfaces 14 days of history within the **Services** tab, displaying the last banner response associated with a port observed.

 Our services data includes the following information: